 This isn’t actually very funny.
 I mean, you can say that Percy deserves it, and the Twins only want him for an exchange of hostages for Mr Wilkins, and when they reveal this brilliant idea, and their tie-bound and sock-gagged prisoner to the older members, nobody seems to think that it may have gone too far, and all David does is remove the sock.

 Meanwhile, it’s raining.
 It’s been raining for much of the book, with only enough dry weather to get the Lone Piners out of HQ2 and into the putative HQ4.
 And it’s getting worse.

-And it is David, whose steadfastness comes to the fore, who calmly and convincingly approaches Smithson to suggest a truce, and his car to ferry people to Seven Gates, for food, dry clothing, hot baths.
-Give Smithson credit for that: after all, he and his miserable family are not real villains, unlike the Ballinger.
+And David’s steadfastness comes to the fore as he calmly and convincingly approaches Smithson to suggest a truce, and his car to ferry people to Seven Gates, for food, dry clothing, hot baths.
+Give Smithson credit for that: but then, he and his miserable family are not real villains, unlike Miss Ballinger.

 But Lone Pine Five is Jenny Harman’s book.
 She has been at the centre of things, her passion for excitement, her immediate emotionalism, her determination to do things for people has driven everything, and we like her all the better for it and of course she must have her reward: first thing the next morning, with only Tom for company, she returns to Greystone Dingle, fresh in its devastation from the water tearing up the valley.
 Together, they find the exposed mosaic of the flooring of a Roman villa, and together they find the blackened, dirty relics that Jenny presents to Wilkins at the breakfast they return to interrupt: what will become known as the Greystone Treasure.